mtsmn/IoT/edge/WIoTP_edge_install.md

 Make sure there are no error messages during execution.

-Wait a few seconds and check if one Horizon active “agreement” was created (No agreements means something might be wrong, chek the [troubleshooting section](#troubleshooting) section to collect logs).

-`hzn agreement list`
+Wait a few seconds and then verfiy that the Edge components were created.

 Check to see if the edge components images were created `docker images` (TAG versions may differ).